cisagov/mesa-toolkit/README.md

 These dependencies can be installed via the `mesa-install-tools.sh` script.
 All dependencies including the tool itself will be created in a virtual environment located with the `/opt` directory.

-To install the tool on a Debian 12 virtual machine run the following string:
+To install the tool on a `Debian 12.7.0` virtual machine run the following string:

 ```
 sudo bash mesa-install-tools.sh -vm